top of page

 WKJS_man in white.jpg

-Who was the man in white that led Lehi into the wilderness and a dark and dreary waste?
+Who was the man in white who led Lehi into a dark and dreary waste?

 Click the Links Below to Learn More About Us